Man suspected of killing 8-year-old Burnsville boy was his father, police confirm; Family remembers boy as hero

 8-year-old Amir Harden’s father turned the gun on himself after allegedly shooting his son, police said.

-Amir died a few days later, and his father remained in critical condition as of this report.
+Amir died a few days later, and at the time of this publishing his father remained in critical condition.

 Amir’s mother Cherish Edwards, speaking with 5 EYEWITNESS NEWS on Wednesday, said her son carried a larger than life personality in his 8-year-old body.